Taskomater/tasker_config_utils/README.md

 	*Required Sub Nodes:*
 	- `Action` defines the info for an action.

-	Atleast one `Action` sub node needs to be defined.
+	At least one `Action` sub node needs to be defined.

 ## Tasker Example XML: